sertlab/next-gen-js/README.md

 # Dotdigital ESM script wrapper

-A ESM scrrip wrapepr to allow developer tointergarte dotdigital trackign and chat script weithin there SAP / PWA project easer that UDM syntax.
+A ESM scrrip wrapepr to allow developer tointergarte dotdigital trackign and chat script weithin there SAP / PWA project easer that UMD syntax.

 We include Typescript Types for evey part of our pacakge.